 • The court is divided into two 30' X 30' areas, with a center line located at center court separating the two sides, total court length of 60' from back line to back line, and a total width of 30' from sideline to sideline.

-• Approximately 2'-3' should be allotted for an out of bound area.
+• Approximately 2'-3' should be allotted for an out of bounds area.

 • 6 regulation size balls should be used per court: 6” Gay Dodgeball foam Ruff Skin.

-• Teams consist of 17 max players with 13 players on the court at the start of each match.
-All players must be in Gay Dodgeball official uniforms Click HERE to order yours.
+• Teams consist of 22 max players per team with 13 max players on the court at the start of each match.
+All players must be in Gay Dodgeball official uniforms.
 Subs must be in black.

 • Teams may consist of all genders, however many of any gender.